Saturday, 21 June 2025

 5. An Alternative Glimmer

-To be clear, not all care is like this.
-But the INFJ lens would say: true care must resist incorporation.
-It must resist the moral audit, the market logic, the “outcomes-based” evaluation.
-It must listen with the possibility of being undone by what it hears.
-And it must ask again and again: care toward what? care in whose image?
+Alternatives listen with the possibility of being undone by what they hear.
+And they must ask again and again: care toward what? care in whose image?

 Real care often happens in secret, in refusal, in stammering.
-It might look like quitting your job in the industry of care because it’s dehumanizing.
+It might look like quitting your job because it’s dehumanizing.
 Or letting someone fall apart without trying to fix them.
 Or writing essays that no one wants to read because they tell the truth.
 Or breaking a rule to honor a life.

 You said: